 M.Eng. in Civil and Environmental Engineering

 The M.Eng. program in civil and environmental engineering is aimed at engineers who wish to improve the depth and breadth of their technical abilities in the context of the engineering profession.
-They do this through additional course work and participation in a project that contains the elements of engineering practice.
+Students do this through additional course work and participation in a project that contains the elements of engineering practice.

-Students from all fields of engineering and the physical and natural sciences are welcome in the master of engineering programs offered by the school.
-However, a student may be asked or required to take additional preparatory coursework which will be determined by faculty in the student’s chosen major.
+Students from all fields of engineering and the physical and natural sciences are welcome in the M.Eng. programs offered in civil and environmental engineering .
+However, a student may be asked or required to take additional preparatory coursework which will be determined by faculty in the student’s chosen major Field of Study.
 This preparatory work does not count toward the M.Eng. graduation requirements.
 Any preparatory coursework that is required will be listed in the letter offering admission.